Card At Any Number by Mike Rose, Peter Nardi, Nikolas Mavresis, Martin Peirce, and Jay Sankey

 Pros

-Can be performed impromptu with a borrowed deck
+Can be performed impromptu with borrowed decks in some methods

 Cons